ziddi-shop/telegram-spam/README.md

 Step 1 - Download This Zip File ...

-Step 2 -  Now Extract This File Then You Get ZIDDI SHOP ENC2.PY FILE ..
+Step 2 -  Now Extract This File Then You Get TELEGRAM SPAM ZIDDI.py FILE ..

-Step 3 - ZIDDI SHOP ENC2 file open in your REPLIT , PYDROID3 YA VISUAL STUDIO choice anyone ...
+Step 3 - TELEGRAM SPAM ZIDDI.py file open in your REPLIT , PYDROID3 YA VISUAL STUDIO choice anyone ...

 Step 4 - If You Choice Pydroid3 Ya Visual Studio first Off All You Need Some PiP So Please Install All Pip Pip File Link Below Mention !